Sowno, Gryfice County

-Sowno (Zowen) is a village in the administrative district of Gmina Płoty, within Gryfice County, West Pomeranian Voivodeship, in north-western Poland.
+Sowno (/pl/; Zowen) is a village in the administrative district of Gmina Płoty, within Gryfice County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 4 km west of Płoty, 13 km south of Gryfice, and 60 km north-east of the regional capital Szczecin.

 For the history of the region, see History of Pomerania and History of Gryfice.